ninibe/netlog/biglog/README.md

 # BigLog

-BigLog is a high level abstraction on top os.File designed to store large amounts of data.
+BigLog is a high level abstraction on top of os.File designed to store large amounts of data.
 BigLog is NetLog's core component, which can be embedded in any application.

 In a log-based queue, logs must be append-only.
 But most people eventually need to delete data, so instead of a single file we have several "segments".
 Every segment is just a data file with blob of bytes written to it and a companion index file.
 Indexes are preallocated in a fixed size every time a segment is created and memory-mapped.
-Each entry in the index has the format.
+Each entry in the index has the format:

 ### Index entry format